 - Be aware of your surroundings.
 Knowing where you are and who is around you may help you find a way to get out of a bad situation.
 Learn a well-lit route back to your place of residence and avoid putting headphones in both ears, especially if you are walking alone. - Try to avoid isolated areas and becoming isolated with someone you don't trust or someone you don't know well.
 It is more difficult to get help if no one is around. - Walk with purpose.
 Even if you don't know where you are going, act like you do.
-Try not to load yourself down with packages or bags as this can make you appear more vulnerable. - Trust your instincts.
-If a situation or location feels unsafe or uncomfortable, it probably isn't the best place to be. - Make sure your cell phone is with you and charged and that you have cab money.
+Try not to load yourself down with packages or bags, this can make you appear vulnerable. - Trust your instincts.
+If a situation or location feels unsafe or uncomfortable, it probably isn't the best place to be. - Make sure your cell phone is with you and charged. - Make sure you lock your room door at all times.
+Do not prop doors open.